FastReports/FastReport-Cloud-JS/docs/ExportsApi.md

 let apiInstance = new FastreportCloudSdk.ExportsApi();
 let id = "id_example"; // String | folder id
 let opts = {
-  'searchPattern': "searchPattern_example" // String | string, that must be incuded in file or folder name to be counted <br />              (leave undefined to count all files and folders)
+  'searchPattern': "searchPattern_example", // String | string, that must be incuded in file or folder name to be counted <br />              (leave undefined to count all files and folders)
-};
+  'useRegex': false // Boolean | set this to true if you want to use regular expression to search };
 apiInstance.exportFolderAndFileGetCount(id, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);